MicrosoftDocs/powerquery-docs/powerquery-docs/filter-row-position.md

 # Filter a table by row position

 Power Query has multiple options to filter a table based on the positions of its rows, either by keeping or removing those rows.
-This article covers all the available methods.<!--This a prime example of a good opportunity to figure out which use cases would be helpful to the user, and rewrite this article along with table-promote-demote.md, so they cover common tasks rather than the entire UI.-->
+This article covers all the available methods.

 ## Keep rows